JamalC04/Cs325_assign1/README.md

-# How to run the curve.
+# How to run the straight.
 Make sure to properly lean while upstraight

-## What is better Mac or Windows?
+## What is better Apples or Oranges?
 Both will do great and get the job done.
 To install the correct packages, enter the following code.